 - Many Cash ISAs are instant access accounts paying a variable interest rate.
 But Savings Bonds offering a fixed rate over a fixed term can also be Cash ISAs (with your money being paid into an instant access account once the bond matures).
-Don’t tie your money up unless you can afford to or you may incur early withdrawal penalties.
+Don’t tie your money up unless you can afford to or you might incur early withdrawal penalties.

 - Beware of fixed-term cash ISAs offering very high interest rates.
 In these structured deposits you are taking a gamble on the performance of an index or a commodity price.
-You may get no income or capital growth, and charges may be deducted from your capital as any return on your investment is dependent on one or a number of rules, for example, the FTSE 100 index will have to increase by 5% over a 5 year period.
+You might get no income or capital growth, and charges might be deducted from your capital as any return on your investment is dependent on one or a number of rules, for example, the FTSE 100 index will have to increase by 5% over a 5 year period.

 Access to your money

 - With instant access Cash ISAs you can withdraw money when you want to.

-- If you withdraw early from a fixed-term account, there may be charges.
+- If you withdraw early from a fixed-term account, there might be charges.

-- Your provider may charge penalties and fees if you transfer your Cash ISA to another provider.
+- Your provider might charge penalties and fees if you transfer your Cash ISA to another provider.

 Are Cash ISAs safe and secure?